FB-GIS/Marseille_Urban_Livability_Index/README.md

        - **800 m radius** for parks and Public Transports (~10-min walk)
   3. Apply Min-Max normalization.
   4. Apply **H3 neighbor smoothing** using `h3.grid_disk(cell, k=2)` — each cell is averaged over its 2-ring neighborhood (up to 19 cells).
   5. Re-normalize and compute the composite score.
-  6. Export results to **GeoJSON** and visualize interactively.

   ### Indicators